Nov. 01, 2022 UPDATE

 Story & Recommendation

-The sounds of the pulled arrows pass through cold air at the Sanjusangendo temple
+The sounds of the pulled arrows pass through the cold air at the Sanjusangendo temple

 1Highlight